top of page

 • 2 min read

-The Lord of Heaven, whom the angels revere
+The Lord of Heaven, whom the angels revere,

-Rose from their meal, with humble grace
+Rose from the meal, with humble grace

 And tied a towel around his waist.

-With a desire to serve, and a towel tied tight
+With a desire to serve, and a towel tied tight,

 The King of Kings stooped low that night.

-The basin filled with water cool and clear,
+The basin held water, cool and clear.

 They had no idea the end was so near.

-Shocked, Peter resisted, “But, You are my Lord.”
+Shocked, Peter resisted.
+“But, You are my Lord!”

-Peter’s pride resisted such a humble deed.
+Peter’s pride cringed at such a humble deed.

 He didn’t understand Jesus planted a holy seed.